socalledsound/nu-scripts/week1/w1-v-03-11-new-stank-heartz/w1-v-04-COREJS-dom-hello-i-love-you.md

 animation of inserting app into DOM node
 [VO]

-And that's exactly how React works -- we access the DOM node for a div and we insert content into that node.
+And, by the way, this is fundamentally the same way that React renders web pages -- we access the DOM node for a div and we insert content into that node.
 In fact, the html page that we've already written is a slightly simplified version of what the html file for most React apps looks like, just, basically a div with an id of root that acts us a container for our application.

 [SC]
 hi there